 No part of the book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the publisher.
+The trademark Blushing Books is pending in the US Patent and Trademark Office.

-Published by Blushing Books®,
+Lucy Wild Daddy's Little Brat Collection

-a subsidiary of
+EBook ISBN: 978-1-63954-085-3

-ABCD Graphics and Design
+Cover Art by ABCD Graphics & Design

-977 Seminole Trail #233
+This book contains fantasy themes appropriate for mature readers only.

-Charlottesville, VA 22901
+Nothing in this book should be interpreted as Blushing Books' or the author's advocating any non-consensual sexual activity.

-The trademark Blushing Books®
+A LITTLE WAGER

-is registered in the US Patent and Trademark Office.
+Published by Blushing Books An Imprint of ABCD Graphics and Design, Inc. A Virginia Corporation 977 Seminole Trail #233 Charlottesville, VA 22901 ©2017 All rights reserved.